Martin Short: Personal life

 Short met Canadian comic actress Nancy Dolman in 1972 during the run of Godspell.
 The couple married in 1980.
 Dolman retired from show business in 1985 to be a stay-at-home mother and raise their family.
 Short and Dolman adopted three children: Katherine, Oliver, and Henry.
 Dolman died of ovarian cancer on August 21, 2010.
-Two years later, while promoting Madagascar 3 on The Today Show, host Kathie Lee Gifford asked Short on-air about his marriage to Dolman – speaking about it in the present tense, unaware that Dolman had died.
-Rather than correct Gifford, Short simply noted that they were together for 36 years, and that he was "madly in love" with her.
+Two years later, while promoting Madagascar 3 on The Today Show, host Kathie Lee Gifford asked Short on-air about his marriage to Dolman in the present tense, unaware that Dolman had died.
+Rather than correct Gifford, Short simply noted that they were together for 36 years and that he was "madly in love" with her.
 Gifford later issued a public apology, which Short accepted.

-Short and his family make their home in Pacific Palisades, Los Angeles.
-He also has a home on Lake Rosseau in Ontario.
+As of April 2024 Short and his family lived in Pacific Palisades, Los Angeles.
+As of 2018, Short also owned a home on Lake Rosseau in Ontario.
 He is a naturalized U.S. citizen but retains Canadian citizenship, as well as Irish and British citizenship.

 Nancy Dolman's brother, screenwriter/director Bob Dolman (who served as a part of Second City Television (SCTV)s Emmy-winning writing team alongside Short), married their close friend and colleague Andrea Martin, also in 1980.
 Short is uncle to the couple's two sons, Jack and Joe.
-Bob Dolman and Andrea Martin have since divorced (2004).
+Bob Dolman and Andrea Martin divorced in 2004.
 Short is a first cousin of Clare Short, a former member of the British Parliament and former British cabinet minister.

+Short's daughter Katherine died by suicide on February 23, 2026, at the age of 42.

+He is a fan of his hometown team, the Hamilton Tiger-Cats of the Canadian Football League.

 Philanthropy

 Short appeared in a 2001 episode on the Celebrity Who Wants to Be a Millionaire hosted by Regis Philbin, winning $32,000 for his charity, Loyola High School.

-Short has actively campaigned for the Women's Research Cancer Fund, and he accepted a "Courage Award" on behalf of his late wife at a 2011 gala by the group.
+He has actively campaigned for the Women's Research Cancer Fund, and he accepted a "Courage Award" on behalf of his late wife at a 2011 gala by the group.
 Short is also a member of the Canadian charity Artists Against Racism.
-Short is a fan of his hometown team, the Hamilton Tiger-Cats of the Canadian Football League.

-In 2013, a commemorative three dollar (face value) Canadian coin, designed by Canadian artist Tony Bianco with Martin Short, displays the actor's summer home on Lake Rousseau in the Muskoka region of Ontario, with the head of Queen Elizabeth II, as at 77 years of age, bare headed, on the obverse side, was issued by the Royal Canadian Mint.
+In 2013, a commemorative three-dollar (face value) Canadian coin, designed by Canadian artist Tony Bianco in consultation with Short, displaying the actor's summer home on Lake Rosseau in the Muskoka region of Ontario, with the head of Queen Elizabeth II, as at 77 years of age, bare headed, on the obverse side, was issued by the Royal Canadian Mint.